11 tips for finding European buyers on the European fresh fruit and vegetables market

 Tips:

-- Include the trade fairs Fruit Logistica in Berlin and Fruit Attraction in Madrid in your annual planning, because they are the principle trade events that gather most of the European fresh fruit and vegetables professionals.
-Also make use of their online exhibitor catalogues.
+- Include the trade fairs Fruit Logistica in Berlin and Fruit Attraction in Madrid in your annual schedule.
+These are the principle trade events that gather most of the European fresh fruit and vegetable professionals.
+Also use their online exhibitor catalogues.

 - Use the Toolbox with tips to successful trade fair participation of the association of the German Trade Fair Industry, such as the 10 steps to a successful trade fair and checklists.

-- Check the Event calendar of Fruitnet Eurofruit for additional events in the fresh fruit and vegetable sector.
+- Check the Fruitnet event calendar for additional events in the fresh fruit and vegetable sector.

-Visiting wholesale markets can give you an idea of the type of products that are sold in the region.
-However, they can also be a good place to find buyers; for example, by browsing the wholesale market website or by walking around in person.
+Wholesale markets can be good places to find buyers.
+They give you an idea of the type of products sold in the region.
+The best way is to walk around in person, but several marketplaces also have websites you can browse.
 To meet with decision-makers from companies at the wholesale markets, it is recommended to schedule meetings.

 - Rungismarket (Paris, France): the most famous wholesale market in France;

-- Mercamadrid (Madrid, Spain): one of the main wholesale markets in Spain;
+- Mercamadrid (Madrid, Spain): 1 of the main wholesale markets in Spain;

-- Mercabarna (Barcelona, Spain): one of the main wholesale markets in Spain;
+- Mercabarna (Barcelona, Spain): 1 of the main wholesale markets in Spain;

 - Grossmarkt Hamburg (Hamburg, Germany): close to the port of Hamburg;

-- SogeMi Mercato Agroalimentare Milano (Milan, Italy): one of the largest wholesale markets for fresh fruit and vegetables in Italy;
+- SogeMi Mercato Agroalimentare Milano (Milan, Italy): 1 of the largest wholesale markets for fresh fruit and vegetables in Italy;

 - New Spitalfields Market or New Covent Garden Market (the United Kingdom): 2 wholesale markets for fresh products in London.

-- Come early when you visit wholesale markets in the near future, as they start extremely early in the morning and usually close before midday.
+- Arrive early when you visit wholesale markets.
+They start extremely early in the morning and usually close before midday.

-Online news platforms are good sources of information about different markets, buyers, as well as other companies in the fresh fruit and vegetable sector.
-You can find news articles of private businesses, including from potential business partners, but you can also try to get your own story published.
+Online news platforms are good sources of information.
+They often share information about different markets, buyers and other companies in the sector.
+You can find news articles from potential buyers, but you can also try to get your own story published.
 This option makes them the ideal place for promoting your own company.
-There are several publications and news sites that you can use for advertorials or publishing your own news item:
+There are several publications and news sites you can use for advertorials or publishing.

 - Freshplaza: Freshplaza.com (English) and Freshplaza.es (Spanish) are news sites for fresh produce with daily updates.
 They also publish stories, updates and innovations of specific companies.